Outsiders (American TV series): Synopsis

 Set in the Appalachian Mountains of Kentucky, the series revolves around the interaction of a group of mountain folk known as the Farrell clan and the locals in the nearby town of Blackburg, Kentucky.

-The Farrells are an isolationist group, who shun normal society and live a spartan existence in the woods.
-Extremely paranoid of outsiders, the family controls a mountain coveted by a national mining outfit for its coal deposits.
+The Farrells are an isolationist group who shun normal society and live a spartan existence in the woods.
+Extremely paranoid of outsiders, the Farrells have lived on Shay Mountain for over 200 years.
+The mountain is now coveted by a national mining outfit for its coal deposits.

-At the start of the series, Asa Farrell, a cousin of the ruling family, returns to the mountains after leaving ten years prior in order to experience life amongst normal society.
+At the start of the series, Asa Farrell, a cousin of the ruling family, returns to the mountain after leaving a decade prior in order to experience life in normal society.
 His arrival coincides with the family matriarch Lady Ray Farrell announcing her intention to cede power to her son, "Big Foster" Farrell.
 Big Foster, who never forgave Asa for leaving his family, has Asa imprisoned in a cage for six months until he is freed due to his ability to read after an eviction notice is posted at the entrance of the mountain.

 In town, the mining company has gained approval to evict the Farrell family from the mountain and seeks to expedite the process so mining operations can begin as soon as possible.
 Deputy Sheriff Wade Houghton is assigned the task to carry out the eviction process.
-Deputy Sheriff Houghton however, suffers from alcoholism, opiate addiction, and PTSD due to previous encounters with the violent and cold-blooded Farrell family, and the death of his wife.
+However, Houghton suffers from alcoholism, opiate addiction, and PTSD due to previous encounters with the Farrell family and the death of his wife.
 Houghton attempts to warn his superiors that any sort of eviction process will be bloody, result in loss of life on both sides, and will eventually devolve into a lengthy siege with the Farrells holding the advantage through their extensive knowledge of the mountains.

-The eviction leads to a power struggle, as Lady Ray believes that the impending eviction is the apocalyptic event that the family believes in per a family prophecy.
-Because of this, she pardons Asa, freeing him from the cage and announces a delay in turning over authority to her son.
+The eviction leads to a power struggle, as Lady Ray believes that the impending eviction is the apocalyptic event foretold in a family prophecy.
+Because of this, she pardons Asa, freeing him from the cage, and announces a delay in turning over authority to her son.
 She continues to refuse to change her mind when Big Foster, upset at being denied power, arranges a raid in town of a local gun owner that goes badly and costs the life of Big Foster's youngest son.